Five Ways to Improve Indoor Air Quality Without Spending Much

 Clean air in the Pacific Northwest

-VOCs from paints, cleaners, and furniture off-gas for months.
-Cooking generates particulates and nitrogen dioxide.
-Mold releases spores that cause allergic reactions.
-Dust mites thrive in bedding and carpets.
+VOCs from paints, cleaners, and new furniture release chemicals for months after purchase.
+Cooking throws particulates and nitrogen dioxide into the air.
+Mold releases spores that trigger allergic reactions in sensitive people.
+Dust mites thrive in bedding and carpets, adding their own contribution to the mix.

 Air quality improvement strategies

-Run bathroom and kitchen exhaust fans.
-Use HEPA air purifiers sized for your space.
-Replace HVAC filters regularly.
-Choose low-VOC paints and cleaning products.
+Run those bathroom and kitchen exhaust fans—they exist for a reason.
+HEPA air purifiers sized for your space make a real difference.
+Change HVAC filters regularly.
+When buying paint or cleaning supplies, look for low-VOC options.

 Author & Expert